MicrosoftDocs/windows-itpro-docs/windows/plan/using-the-sua-tool.md

 ---
 title: Using the SUA Tool (Windows 10)
-description: By using the Standard User Analyzer (SUA) tool, you can test your applications and monitor API calls to detect compatibility issues with the User Account Control (UAC) feature. ms.assetid: ebe52061-3816-47f7-a865-07bc5f405f03 ms.prod: W10 ms.mktglfcycl: operate
+description: By using the Standard User Analyzer (SUA) tool you can test your applications and monitor API calls to detect compatibility issues with the User Account Control (UAC) feature.
+MSHAttr: PreferredLib /library
+ms.assetid: ebe52061-3816-47f7-a865-07bc5f405f03
+ms.prod: W10
+ms.mktglfcycl: operate